justmisosoup/working-with-me/README.md

 **Asynchronous**

-- Documents: Whether in Notion or Google Docs, if you have an idea and want to communicate it to me passively, send me a link to a document.
+- Figma / Loom Comments: Where specific questions
+- Documents: Best for big ideas that require context and framing.
+I prefer Notion, but Google Docs also works.
 - Emails: This is the best way to communicate *non-urgent* things to me.
-I check emails first thing in the morning and sporadically throughout the day.
-Though, I am less reliable with checking my inbox later in the day.

 **Notes**

-- Recorded meetings are appreciated as I occasionally forget details.
-I prefer to record over taking notes because I prefer to stay focused on the conversation rather than on note-taking.
+- Most times, I have Granola AI running.
+Though, my preference is recorded meetings as sometimes AI gets things wrong.

 ### Conflict resolution

 I am conflict-averse as a default.
-However, I won’t back down if I strongly believe in or care about something.
-Conflict is most likely to occur for me if I feel there is some sort of injustice or oversight happening.
+However, I am not afraid of stating my concerns where necessary.
+Conflict is most likely to occur for me if I there is any perceived injustice or intentional obscuration of facts happening.

 I am likely to attempt to understand where you’re coming from rather than assert things I am assuming about you.
 When I ask a lot of questions, it's not meant as an attack, but as an attempt to understand.